Green Apple Salad

 - Coarsely chop walnuts, then mix walnuts and dried cranberries (if using) into salad and serve.

-I originally made with with Agave Nectar, but now I'd use Golden Monkfruit Sweetener (affiliate link).
+I originally made this salad with with Agave Nectar, but now I'd use Golden Monkfruit Sweetener (affiliate link).
+Taste the dressing after you mix it and see if you want a bit more sweetener.

 Recipe adapted slightly from green apple salad found in Bon Appetit; the recipe is no longer online.